 The NYC Housing Development Corporation (HDC) has several programs, each with different income requirements.
 You may be eligible for one or more programs, depending on your income and family size.
 Check the guidelines for each program first, and then consult the following lists of buildings that are organized by income levels.
 You should carefully read the income guidelines for all the programs to determine your eligibility, since you may fall within different categories for different programs.

-In addition, remember that to apply for an apartment, you will have to contact the Managing Agent for each building to determine if they are accepting applications at this time.
-There is no central application office for these listings.
+In addition, you may visit NYC Housing Connect (please link) to apply for an apartment, or you may contact the Managing Agent for each building noted in the advertisement to determine if they are accepting applications at this time.

 The Department for the Aging